artyomliou/msgpack-nodejs/README.md

 ```

 ## Limitation
+- Ext family does not have complete test cases for now.
 - Does not support float 32, because Javascript float is always 64-bit.
-- Ext family does not have complete test cases for now.
+- Does not support stream
+- Does not run on browser